cjoudrey/graphql-schema-linter/README.md

 ## Exit codes

-Verifying the exit code of the `graphql-schema-lint` process is a good way of knowing the result of the validation.
+Verifying the exit code of the `graphql-schema-lint` process is a good way of programmatically knowing the result of the validation.

 If the process exits with `0` it means all rules passed.